kyma-project/kyma/components/installer/README.md

 - `url` which is the URL address to a Kyma charts package.
 Only `tar.gz` is supported and it is required for non-local installations only.
 - `version` which is the version of Kyma.
+- `components` which is the list of Kyma components.

 ### Generate the Custom Resource file for installer